 - Lighter and Softer: Its the first to return to the lighter tone than that of the previous four movies.
 It's especially noticeable with The Hex Girls.
 Their demeanors are lighter and Thorn was redesigned to be less "scary".

 - Ms. Fanservice: Daphne's seen in a bikini a couple of times, one of which is when she and the rest of the gang are hanging out at Bondi Beach in Sydney.

 - Musical Nod: The movie brings back a lot of the soundtrack and sound effects from the older shows, which the franchise hasn't since repeated.

 - Mythology Gag: In the opening sequence introducing the gang, several shots from the original 1969 opening are recreated.

-- Role Reprisal: Casey Kasem went back voicing Shaggy for the rest of the Scooby-Doo direct-to-videos series until the thirteenth installment and both Heather North and Nicole Jaffe reprised their roles of Daphne and Velma, respectively.
-Fred still has the same voice actor.
+- Casey Kasem went back voicing Shaggy for the rest of the Scooby-Doo direct-to-videos series until the thirteenth installment and both Heather North and Nicole Jaffe reprised their roles of Daphne and Velma, respectively.
+Fred and Scooby still have the same voice actor.

-- Scooby-Doo Hoax: The first to return to the original format with guys in masks.
+- "Scooby-Doo" Hoax: The first film in the series to return to the original format with the monsters really being criminals in masks.